 (A) Applicability.
-This article governs the establishment of parentage for any child up to and including at least 18 years of age as defined herein.
+This article governs the establishment of parentage for a minor child as defined herein.

 (B) Authority.
 The adjudicating court is authorized to adjudicate parentage under this Code.

 (C) Adjudication of parent-child relationship.
 The adjudicating court shall apply the laws of the Tribe to adjudicate the parent-child relationship.
 The applicable laws do not depend on: